tenzir/tenzir/web/docs/use/export/README.md

 # Export

-Querying data from VAST (aka *exporting*) involves spinning up a VAST client that executes a query expression.
+Querying data from Tenzir (aka *exporting*) involves spinning up a Tenzir client that executes a query expression.
 In the following, we assume that you [set up a server](../run/README.md) listening at `localhost:5158`.